Uncountable nouns (also called mass nouns or noncount nouns) cannot be counted, they are not treated as seperate objects.

 No wine is drunk in Iran.

-Some mass nouns refer to groups of specific things.
+Mass nouns are slightly different.
+They refer to groups of specific things.

 Tables, chairs, cupboards etc. are grouped under the mass noun furniture.